anderslindho/fistas/README.md

 # Fistas
 Two small scripts and a config file for available keys

-## record.py
+## record
-records a 3 sec long wav for each key in mappings.conf
+Records a 3 sec long wav for each key in mappings.conf
+args: keys that you want to record (e.g. use like `./record w a s d`) if no args it will scan all keys in keys.conf

-## playback.py
+## playback
-listens for keypresses and plays associated audio
+Listens for keypresses and plays associated audio

+## keys.conf
+Valid keys (for scan-record and for playback)